google/webcrypto.dart/doc/design-rationale.md

 wants to process a byte-buffer, typed `List<int>`, this package will expect the user to know (or figure out) how to transform this into a chunked byte-stream.

-This is a bit similar to how the [WebCrypto specification][1] puts the cryptography API at `crypto.subtle` in an attempt to indicate that many of the methods have subtle usage requirements.
+The thinking to not over simplify is in line with how the [WebCrypto specification][1] puts the cryptography API at `crypto.subtle` in an attempt to indicate that many of the methods have subtle usage requirements.
 About the `SubleCrypto` the specification says:

 > It is named `SubtleCrypto` to reflect the fact that many of these algorithms
 > have subtle usage requirements in order to provide the required algorithmic
 > security guarantees.

 Following this line of thought, this package shall not attempt to simplify cryptography.
-But instead expect that developers are domain experts, as non-experts are better served using high-level oppininated packages instead.
+But instead expect that developers are reasonably competent, as notice developers are better served using a high-level oppininated package.

 [1]: https://www.w3.org/TR/WebCryptoAPI/

 Divergence from `package:crypto`
 --------------------------------
-This does not follow `package:crypto` by implementing `Converter<S,T>` because `convert()` cannot be asynchronously as required by WebCrypto.
+This does not follow `package:crypto` by implementing `Converter<S,T>` because `convert()` cannot be asynchronous as required by WebCrypto.

 Besides users (hint Flutter) would likely prefer to avoid heavy computations like crypto on the main-thread.
-Even if that's not the case initially, it would be preferable to keep the option open by returning Futures.
+Even if an initial implemention doesn't move computation off-the-mainthread, it would be preferable to keep the option open by returning futures.

 Finally, it can be argued that applying encryption using a _verb_ like `convert` is likely to cause ambiguity, which is highly undesirable in